Skip to main content

 What happens if an employee isn't assigned to any policy?

 All employees must be assigned to at least one Time Policy.
-If your account has only one policy, all employees are automatically assigned to it.
-If you create a second policy, you must manually assign employees to the correct one — employees are not automatically moved.
+If only one policy exists, all employees are automatically assigned.
+If you create a second policy, you must manually assign employees β€” they are not moved automatically.

 Can an employee be assigned to more than one policy?